Creating N-type Semiconductors

 Impurities that introduce extra electrons are called donor impurities because they “donate” electrons to the material.

 Just as the holes move around the P-type semiconductor, free electrons also move around the N-type lattice, trying in perpetuity, to achieve balance.
-The result is an ever changing mesh of containing an abundance of negatively charged electrons, giving rise to the name N-type, which stands for Negative-type.
+The result is an ever changing mesh containing an abundance of negatively charged electrons, giving rise to the name N-type, which stands for Negative-type.

 Just as with the P-type semiconductor, N-type semiconductors will readily conduct electricity, because it has extra electrons moving around in it already.